(Note: This post was originally published in June 2011, and is occasionally updated. Last update: July 2022)

 Volunteer for different projects in your organization.
 This includes roles that will allow you to teach or support your peers, as well as improve the quality and performance of your unit.
 You don’t even have to do only informatics-related projects.
 When you volunteer to lead or support projects, you acquire skills in teaching, coordinating, managing, facilitating, and communicating, which are highly useful when you have a role as a nurse informaticist.

 Learn a computer programming language or systems analysis.
-While this may sound a bit more difficult than some of the other steps, this skill actually comes in handy if you are interested in the analysis/build/validation side of Nursing Informatics, which is EHR implementation projects need.
-You can learn these on your own or by taking an in-person or online class, course, or workshop.
-This field teaches you how computer logic works, and gives you confidence when you are collaborating with the more technical members of the team, such as programmers and technical analysts.
+While this may sound a bit more difficult than some of the other steps, this skill actually comes in handy if you are interested in the systems developer or systems analyst roles of Nursing Informatics, and even in coordinator roles.
+There are now many in-person or online class, course, or workshops on these topics.
+This does not necessarily mean that you will be doing the programming yourself in your Nursing Informatics job (although you could if you want to go in that direction).
+These classes teach you how computer logic works, and gives you confidence when you are collaborating with the more technical members of the team, such as programmers and technical analysts.
+If you are interested in systems development or systems analysis, this may be a key foundational skill to learn.

 Develop project management skills.
 I personally think that basic project management skills are a must-have for every Nurse Informaticist.
 Project management, as defined by Wikipedia, is the discipline of planning, organizing, securing and managing resources to bring about the successful completion of specific project goals and objectives.